 The most elite card in my wallet comes from American Express.
-This card has a steep $450 annual fee, but it comes loaded with so many perks that fee is completely worthwhile.
+This card has a higher annual fee than my typical card, but it comes loaded with so many perks that fee is completely worthwhile.
 Those perks include a $200 credit at the airline of my choice (I picked Southwest), a reimbursement for Global Entry or TSA Pre every 5 years ($100 value every 5th year), and lots of opportunities for earning miles and points.

-When I got the card, it came with a massive 100,000 point signup bonus worth about two cents each, so my signup bonus was worth $2,000 alone.
+When I got the card, it came with a massive welcome offer of up to 75,000 points after you spend $20,000 in qualifying purchases within the first 3 months of opening the card.
+Worth about two cents each, my welcome bonus was worth $1,500 alone.
 The points I’ve earned since, combined with my EveryDay Preferred card, give me the ability to fly to nearly anywhere in the world for free, or close to it.

 By this point, you can probably tell that I really like Chase and Amex points.
 The last “always in my wallet” card is another Chase Ultimate Rewards card, the Chase Ink Business Preferred card.
 This card pays 3x points per dollar on travel, shipping purchases, Internet, cable and phone services, and on advertising purchases made with social media sites and search engines up to $150,000 in combined purchases per year.
 I get 1 point per dollar everywhere else.

 This isn’t my favorite card in my wallet, but it has its place.
-Thanks to the signup bonus I got with this card, I have nearly 300,000 Chase points in my account.
+Thanks to the welcome bonus I got with this card, I have nearly 300,000 Chase points in my account.